-Reuters Publishes Story Of Myanmar Massacre, After 2 Journalists Arrested
+Reuters Publishes Story Of Myanmar Massacre After 2 Journalists Arrested

-Reuters has published an extensive report into the killing of 10 Royingya men in Myanmar in September, pulling from photographs and eyewitness accounts to describe how villagers and paramilitary forces killed the men execution-style and buried them in one grave.
+Reuters has published an extensive report into the killing of 10 Rohingya men in Myanmar in September, pulling from photographs and eyewitness accounts to describe how villagers and paramilitary forces killed the men execution-style and buried them in one grave.

 The investigation made headlines long before it was published.